JuliaTesting/Aqua.jl/README.md

 * `Project.toml` formatting is compatible with Pkg.jl output.
 * There are no "obvious" type piracies.

-See more in the [documentation](https://juliatesting.github.io/Aqua.jl/dev).
+See more in the [documentation](https://juliatesting.github.io/Aqua.jl/).

 ## Setup

-Please consult the [documentation](https://juliatesting.github.io/Aqua.jl/dev) for the latest instructions.
+Please consult the [stable documentation](https://juliatesting.github.io/Aqua.jl/) and the the [dev documentation](https://juliatesting.github.io/Aqua.jl/dev/) for the latest instructions.

 ## Badge